 Jisr al-Zarga means “bridge over the blue.”
-A little fisherman village by the Mediterranean Sea in Northern Israel, Jisr supports a fully Arab community of about 15,000 people.
+A little fisherman village by the Mediterranean Sea in Northern Israel, Jisr sports a fully Arab community of about 15,000 people.
 The area is stunning, but beyond the perimeters of some photos, bags, bottles, and shoes litter the area.

 Being the only seaside, Arab, traditional fisherman village makes this a pretty special place.
 It feels even more unique as one of the only three Christians in the whole Muslim village.
 The other two Christians are my mother and sister.

 One part of Arab culture that gets old really fast is having to wear clothing to your ankles, even in the hot, summer weather.
 It is recommended, wrote our hostel, to wear pants when walking around the village- which I do.
 However, getting to the beach involves walking down one, long stretch of Arab neighborhood.
-Since I refuse to walk all day on the beach in long pants, I brave the looks of hatred for the love of shorts.
+Since I refuse to walk all day on the beach in long pants, I brave the looks of disdain for the love of shorts.

 Alcohol is a less common sight around here, supposedly not sold many places.
-My mom didn’t hear this part of the conversation with our guesthouse host and asked for a beer at the falfalel restaurant across the street.
+My mom didn’t hear this part of the conversation with our guesthouse host and asked for a beer at the falafel restaurant across the street.
 The guy who served us there is one of the two people who speak a bit of English in Jisr, apart from the guesthouse owners.
 The guy seemed surprised and has since turned her request for beer into a joke.

 Jisr is the poorest city in Israel, with the highest crime rate (within its community), and the highest school dropout rate at 12%.
 Only 30% of the population contributes taxes, that small percent being the working women of the community.
 Here, the men sit around and run the few shops to be found and fish.
 Catching the bus at 5 in the morning, it is the women who go off to work two or three jobs and come home without a place to relax.
 As our host educated us, women are not allowed in the coffee shops- only men.
 It is the dream of this Jisr hostel to one day open a coffeehouse in a garden just for women.